hyperledger/fabric-rfcs/text/0011-block-dissemination.md

 An alternative block dissemination method is proposed to replace the current block dissemination.

+The proposal is to be implemented in two phases:

+**Phase I**: Gossip block replication among peers will cease to operate, and the relevant code will be removed.
+This means that both gossip block replication layer and leader election layers will be removed and each peer will always pull only from the ordering service.

+**Phase II**: To address use cases where new peers join an organization and while pulling from the ordering service might be possible, it
+              might be slower than pulling from peers within the organization in cases of across continent deployments.
-The block dissemination method utilizes the block deliver service that exists on both peers and orderers, and the following shall hold:
+              The block dissemination method will then utilize the block deliver service that exists on both peers and orderers, and the following shall hold:
 - At each point in time, every peer is connected to a block source for block retrieval, be it either the ordering service or some peer of its choice.
 - In a periodic manner, the peer re-assesses whether it should switch block sources.
-Generally, if a peer is extremely behind the rest, it would prefer peers, however if it is not behind the rest, or is only slightly behind, it would prefer the ordering service.
+Generally, if a peer is extremely behind the rest, it would make sense to prefer peers, however if it is not behind the rest, or is only slightly behind, it would make sense to prefer the ordering service.
 - If applicable, a peer would prefer to retrieve blocks from peers of its own organization over peers from remote organizations.
 - A configuration option will be put in place to fine tune the ledger height threshold that determines whether pulling blocks from peers is preferred over the ordering service.
+The default will be configured to always pull from the ordering service regardless of height.
-Furthermore, a configuration option that determines the frequency of reassessment of the block source will also be put in place.
+- A configuration option that determines the frequency of reassessment of the block source will also be put in place.

 Informally, the process for block retrieval is an endless loop that its body performs:
 ~~~~